iturdikulov/dev/README.md

 ## Bootstrapping

+Before running script, verify:
+- sudo access
+- added additional repositories in "Software & Update" or in /etc/sources.list (contrib, non-free, non-free-firmware)

-Before running script, verify sudo access, on Debian you might need add user to sudo group and reboot.
+On Debian you might need to add user to sudo group and reboot.

 ```
 su -